 puppet.com/docs/puppet/<X.Y>(for example, puppet.com/docs/puppet/6.4).

 Important: To ensure that you have the most recent features, fixes, and security patches, update your Puppet version whenever there is a new version in your release track.

 This version of Puppet is a long-term release.
 The table below lists the associated Puppet, Puppet Server, PuppetDB, and Puppet Enterprise versions, with links to their respective documentation.
 Open source releases that are associated with PE versions have projected End of Life (EOL) dates.

 For a complete list of the maintained versions of Puppet, PuppetDB, and Puppet Server, see the most recent Puppet versions page.

 |Puppet version||Puppet Server version||PuppetDB version||Associated PE version||EOL date|

 For information about Puppet’s operating system support, see the platform support lifecycle page.

 We distribute open source Puppet as two core packages and one optional package.

-puppet-agent— This package contains Puppet’s main code and all of the dependencies needed to run it, including Facter, Hiera, and bundled versions of Ruby and OpenSSL.
-It also includes MCollective.
-Once it’s installed, you have everything you need to run the Puppet agent service and the
+puppet-agent: This package contains Puppet’s main code and all of the dependencies needed to run it, including Facter, Hiera, and bundled versions of Ruby and OpenSSL.
+After it’s installed, you have everything you need to run the Puppet agent service and the puppet apply command.